 This may include individuals whose needs can be better met through other services such as; individuals with a primary diagnosis of substance use disorder with current active use, individuals with ID/DD diagnosis better served by REACH programming.

-The request for service authorization is being pursued to address a primary issue of housing need, including individuals who were in some form of housing placement prior to admission to the RCSU and are not currently allowed to return and do not meet medical necessity criteria
+The request for service authorization is being pursued to address a primary issue of housing need, including individuals who were in some form of housing placement prior to admission to the CRCSU and are not currently allowed to return and do not meet medical necessity criteria

 Admission does not meet medical necessity criteria and is being used solely as an alternative to incarceration.

 Individuals admitted to the CRCSU should be at risk of serious emotional disturbance or seriously emotionally disturbed.
-The criteria for determining this is included in the current taxonomy.

 The CRCSU shall accept and admit at least 60% of referrals made.

 The CRCSU shall develop well-defined written policies and procedures for accepting step-downs from the Commonwealth Center for Children and Adolescents.